Oops! Something went wrong while submitting the form.

 Leaky Gut Flare Triggers

-- Processed foods, as well as food allergens, may cause inflammation of the gut.
+Processed foods, as well as food allergens, may cause inflammation of the gut.
 If you have leaky gut, your gut lining is more permeable and has developed openings that food allergens may pass through.
+This may cause you to feel worse after eating a meal that contains too much of these inflammatory foods.

-- Non-steroidal anti-inflammatory medications, such as aspirin or ibuprofen, can damage the gut lining and allow contaminants to flow from the gut to the bloodstream.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, can damage the gut lining and allow contaminants to flow from the gut to the bloodstream.
 Use of these types of drugs may trigger leaky gut flares.

 Leaky Gut Risk Factors